Polymarket-Community/polymarket-trading-bot/README.md

 # Polymarket Trading Bot (TypeScript)

-TypeScript port of [Polymarket-Trading-Bot-Rust](https://github.com/your-org/Polymarket-Trading-Bot-Rust).
 At each 15-minute market start, places limit buys for BTC (and optionally ETH, Solana, XRP) Up/Down at a fixed price (default $0.45).

 ## Requirements